Javier Gómez Noya and his life

 A short bio of who you are and your career so far

 Professional triathlete who has been lucky enough to be able to live off my hobby and achieve goals that I would never have imagined.
 Triathlon gave me everything my friends, wife, lifestyle.

-Three greatest achievements
+Three greatest achievements in his career

 - My consistency over the years

 - Olympic Silver Medal

 How did you start cycling/ triathlon?: I started in the world of swimming, in the pool that I entered there was a group that did triathlons in the area, they knew that I liked running and they encouraged me to try it.

 Why do you continue with triathlon now?: I continue to do triathlon because it motivates me to know how I can perform in the long distance and to experience other tupes of training for it.

 What was the most important race you´ve done to date?: I would say the Olympics in London it as the most special race I have raced.

 What is you pre-race ritual?: Eat four hours before the race.
 I do a few of the three disciplines if I have the logistic and opportunity to do it.